Certora/Documentation/docs/user-guide/timeouts/timeouts-main.md

 ### Difficulty statistics

 Certora Prover provides statistics on the problem sizes it encounters.
+These statistics are available in the {ref}`tac-reports` that are generated in case of an SMT timeout.
+The statistics are structured according to the timeout reasons given above.

-These statistics are structured according to the timeout reasons given above.
+%TODO: once stats are available in the html reports, mention it here

 Currently, the Prover tracks the following statistics:
  - nonlinear operations count